 Everyone thinks that Senior citizens are joyful to have reached the “Golden Years”, and they have left all their cares behind.
 Nothing could be further from the truth for many.

-If you haven’t guessed by now, I am one off these “Seasoned Citizens” myself.
-And I can tell you this about aging if your younger, prepare yourself to meet more Doctors than you ever wanted to, because almost everything that can ail you has a specialist.
+If you haven’t guessed by now, I am one of these “Seasoned Citizens” myself.
+And I can tell you this about aging if you’re younger, prepare yourself to meet more Doctors than you ever wanted to, because almost everything that can ail you has a specialist.

 In conclusion, I may complain, as even many younger people do about life.
 However, it seems to still be way more popular than the alternative.